-In its most basic form, a take-back is the ability to take back anything extra you’ve paid toward your loan, at any time, for any reason.
-So if you’ve overpaid on your loan to try and get out of debt sooner, but suddenly you need that money back, you can get it.
+In its most basic form, a take-back is the ability to withdraw anything extra you’ve paid toward your loan, at any time, for any reason.
+So if you’ve overpaid on your loan to try and get out of debt sooner, but suddenly you need that money, you can get it.

 How Do Take-backs Work?

 Let’s break it down into a little more detail.
 It all comes down to how you choose to pay off/utilize your loan...

 - You can choose to pay the minimum monthly payment and stay on track to pay off your loan as projected (aka, treat it like any regular loan out there).